 Clause 7 may engage property rights under the Charter by inserting a new offence into section 30F of the RT Act prohibiting a residential rental provider or the provider's agent from accepting an unsolicited or otherwise uninvited offer of an amount of rent that is higher than the advertised amount of rent for the rented premises.
-This expands upon section 30F(3) of the RT Act which prohibits a residential rental provider or that person's agent from soliciting or otherwise inviting an offer of an amount of rent that is higher than the advertised amount.
+This expands upon section 30F(3) of the RT Act which prohibits a residential rental provider or that person's agent from soliciting or otherwise inviting an offer of an amount of rent that is higher than the advertised amount of rent that person's agent from soliciting or otherwise inviting an offer of an amount of rent that is higher than the advertised amount.